Jasmine Milk Tea: Hot + Iced Boba Tea Recipe

 Storage Tips

 Jasmine milk tea is incredibly soothing and delicious.
-You may surprise yourself though if you make extra and realize you can’t drink it all.
+You may surprise yourself, though, if you make extra and realize you can’t drink it all.
 To store it, make sure you take the boba pearls out.
-These can become hard when refrigerated and lose that chewy texture.
-The tea itself without the balls is best to keep in the fridge.
+These can become hard when refrigerated and lose their chewy texture.
+The tea itself, without the pearls, is best kept in the fridge.

 1. Make The Boba: Pour two cups of water into a small saucepan and bring to a boil.
 Add tapioca pearls into the saucepan and boil for five minutes (until the pearls start floating to the top).
 (If you don’t have quick-cooking tapioca pearls, follow your package directions.)
 Scoop floating pearls into a metal mesh strainer to remove excess water.

 2. Make The Tea: Heat water in a teapot or electric tea kettle to 175°F or 79°C. Add loose-leaf tea to a tea infuser and place it in a mug.
-Pour heated water over the tea and let steep for 4 minutes.
+Pour heated water over the tea and let it steep for 4 minutes.
 Remove the tea.
-Next stir in sugar.
+Next, stir in sugar.

 3. Prepare The Milk: Pour milk into a hot-safe mug or glass and microwave for about 60 seconds (until hot).